FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 it would be a problem if 2 index.html want to be in one folder (viteEdit)

-Another problem too would be if they have no seperate js and vue, why the other things on the list are so name sensitive too
+Another problem too would be if they have no seperate js and vue, why the other things on the list are so name sensitive